espruino/EspruinoDocs/boards/Puck.js.md

 * **MacOS** needs OS X Yosemite or later.
 Older hardware will need an external USB dongle though - check that `Low Energy` supported in `About this Mac` -> `System Report`/`Bluetooth`
 * **Chrome OS** works fine

+### I can't reconnect to my Puck on Mac OS

+* Close the Web Browser window that had the Web IDE in it
+* Hold the `option` key down while clicking on the Bluetooth icon in the top right menu bar.
+* You should see something like `Puck.js abcd` in bold on the drop-down list
+* Click on it, and you'll see menu options for `Disconnect` and `Remove`
+* Click `Remove`
+* Open up the [Web IDE](/ide) in Chrome and try connecting again

 ### I can't get the battery out

 Poke it with something nonconductive from behind (where the button is)